 Type 2 Diabetes: Screening for Adults

-The American Diabetes Association recommends screening every 3 years for diabetes or prediabetes—which may lead to type 2 diabetes—if you:footnote 1
+The American Diabetes Association recommends screening for diabetes or prediabetes at least every 3 years for:footnote 2

-- Are a woman with a history of gestational diabetes.
+- People with a history of gestational diabetes.

-- Blood pressure that is 140/90 millimeters of mercury (mm Hg) or higher, which means the top number is 140 or higher or the bottom number is 90 or higher, or both.
-Screening may also be recommended if you take medicine to control your blood pressure, even if it's lower than 140/90 now.
+- Blood pressure that is 140/90 or higher (top number is 140 or higher, bottom number is 90 or higher, or both).
+You may need to be tested if you take medicine to control your blood pressure, even if it's lower than 140/90 now.

 - A history of heart disease.

 - A history of polycystic ovary syndrome (PCOS).

 - A history of higher-than-normal blood sugar.

 People who have prediabetes need to be tested for diabetes every year.

 - U.S. Preventive Services Task Force (2021).
 Screening for prediabetes and type 2 diabetes: U.S. Preventive Services Task Force recommendation statement.
 JAMA, 326(8): 736–743.
 DOI: 10.1001/jama.2021.12531.
 Accessed September 21, 2021.